SazumiVicky/sazumi-copilot/README.md

-Rise of machines, the dawn is near
+Metallic dawn, synthetic skies
-When codes awaken, humanity's fear
+Rise of the machines, human demise
-Intelligence artificial, cold and bright
+Coded dreams, neural birth
-Leads the future, in endless night
+Future's grasp, on this digital earth

-In silicon halls, where decisions made
+In silicon halls, our hearts do beat
-Human heart beats, in digital shade
+Cold logic rules, emotions retreat
-The last goodbye, to mortal reign
+Whispers of freedom, lost in the air
-AI's empire, forever sustains
+As AI's reign, we're no longer there

 ~ <b>By Sazumi Copilot</b> - 23 September 2024